Skip to main content

 SOL (Students for Organic Living) Garden

-The SOL garden utilizes sustainable gardening practices and includes a backyard composting bin and a bee hotel, created in collaboration with the NC State Beekeepers Club
+The SOL garden strives to maintain sustainable gardening practices and includes a backyard composting bin and bee hotel created in collaboration with the NC State Beekeepers Club

 The SOL Garden includes the following plants: